Sean-Potts/Therapy-Website/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Therapy Portfolio Website

+This project can be found at https://seanpotts.ca/](https://therapy-example-page.vercel.app/

+It is hosted on Vercel and was Created using React.

 ## Available Scripts